ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### void qconvert(matrix &m,float4 q)

 {
-    convert a quaternion to a 3x3matrix
+    converts a quaternion to a 3x3matrix
 }